 - unsightly, spoiling our communities and the quality of life for residents and encourages others to dump waste.

 - seen as a major problem by over three quarters of landowners and affects 67% of farmers.

-If you are a householder, landowner or run a business, you have a legal responsibility to make sure your waste isn't fly-tipped.
+If you are a householder, landowner or run a business, you have a legal responsibility to make sure your waste is not fly-tipped.
 Find out how to avoid or prevent fly-tipping.

 Report fly-tipping to a waste collection authority

 Your local waste collection authority clears fly-tipping on public land.
 This could be: